huynhtong/larvoice-tts-api/llms-full.md

 ## MCP Integration Guide

-Larvoice can be wrapped as MCP tools for AI agents.
-Use the user's API key as an environment variable in the MCP server, then call Larvoice with `x-api-key`.
+Larvoice includes a local MCP server in this repo.
+Use the user's API key as an environment variable in the MCP server, then call Larvoice through MCP tools.

 Recommended MCP tools: